Undergraduate Teacher Education Program

 Programs of Study

-Due to the complex nature of state mandated influences of teacher preparation courses and consistently evaluating this program for students, please refer to the most current version of the teacher education program handbook for academic requirements for this program.
+Due to the complex nature of state mandated influences of teacher preparation courses, for the 2009-2010 term, please refer to the most current version of the teacher education program handbook for academic requirements for this program.